petebrowne/boole_time/README.md

 # BooleTime

-ActiveRecord plugin for creating a boolean virtual attribute and scopes from a date or date_time column.
+ActiveRecord plugin for creating a boolean virtual attribute and scopes from a date or datetime column.

 ## Getting Started